COBA-NIH/MicroscopyForBeginnersReferenceGuide/_sources/01_Sample_preparation/Experimental_design.md

 - Propensity to oligomerize (in the case of fluorescent proteins)
 - Phototoxicity (when imaging in live samples)

-Understanding what fluorophores are available, their properties and the specifications of the hardware to image the sample (light source, excitation/emission filter cube, detector) are key in selecting the appropriate fluorophore(s) to address a scientific question.
+Understanding fluorophores, microscope specifications (light source, filters, detector), and analysis goals are key in selecting the appropriate fluorophore(s) to address a scientific question.
 See the section on [reproducibility](content/reproducibility) for more information.

 <!--
 Commented out text not shown on the page